Xidian-AIGroup190726/CDFormer/temp/README.md

 # CDFormer

-This repo is the official implementation for CDFormer: A Transformer-Based Network Focusing Correlation and Difference for Pansharpening
+This repo is the official implementation for CDFormer: A Transformer-Based Network Focusing Correlation and Difference for Pansharpening.